QUOJO-DAWSON/eks-infra-automation/README.md

 ### Automated Deployment (GitHub Actions)

-The repository is configured with GitHub Actions workflows for automated deployment:
+The repository is configured with GitHub Actions workflows for automated deployment.
+The workflows follow this sequence:

 1. **Bootstrap Backend**: Sets up the Terraform backend (S3 bucket with native state locking)
 2. **Deploy Infrastructure**: Validates, plans, and applies the Terraform configuration